 Just when you thought you’d got your baby into a good sleep pattern – the clocks change!
 So, how will this change in time affect your little one?
-Here are some tips from our resident baby sleep expert, Hannah Love, on how you can smooth the transition and change of sleep routine when the clocks change this Sunday.
+Here are some tips from our resident baby sleep expert, Hannah Love, on how you can smooth the transition and change of sleep routine when the clocks change this next week.

 "If your baby is waking early and you have worked out that they need a later bed time this is the perfect week to achieve this naturally."

 This ‘spring’ forward clock change is the easiest of the two, many parents can actually take advantage of the later bed time and as a result a later wake up time (hopefully!).
 It is however very easy to adjust your baby’s day without even realizing it, remember that the whole day needs to be kept on old time.
 Therefore if your baby (prior to Saturday) is going to bed at 7pm, up at 5am, naps at 9am and 1pm then you will (on new time) have a baby that goes to bed at 8pm, up at 6am, naps at 10am and 2pm.
 If you stick to the old nap times then they will be too tired to make it until the new 8pm bed time and before you know it they will be adjusted onto old time and still waking at 5!
 The key is always to adjust the whole day.

 What if you have a baby that is in a perfect routine for you right now?

 Please don’t worry, babies adapt very quickly.
 Start putting your baby to bed 10 minutes earlier than their normal bedtime for a few days before the clocks change, increasing by an extra 10 minutes each day, so eventually, they are falling asleep half an hour before their usual bedtime.
 If your baby is quite cooperative, you may decide on a faster adjustment, like 20 minutes per day, so they are asleep the whole hour before their normal bedtime as the clocks change.
 Gently move their nap and food times to accommodate these new sleep times.